Tips for the Campus Community

 Donít harm or take advantage of others.

-SMU policy and the federal law
+SMU's Title IX Harassment Policy and the federal law

 be tolerated at SMU.